 The best thing is probably that it’s an instant solution, if physical sensitivity is your main difficulty during sex.

 The downside is that it’s not a cure, and you’ll need to use it each time you have sex.
-Take a look at my delay sprays review for my current recommendations.
+Take a look at my recommended delay sprays to see which ones I think work best.

 Some sex positions are naturally easier to hold for